ryanatkn/react-typescript-closing-the-loop/README.md

 This is tedious and error prone - consider renaming a property named `text` in a huge app!
 If there can always be leaks and misses, you have to check everything manually, and fearless refactoring flies out the window.
+Worse still, your ability to understand the codebase shrinks as your app and team grow.
 A closed loop enables higher productivity for reading code, writing code, and maintaining and improving code quality over time, which leads to happier developers, happier users, and better software.